kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 **Total Gross by Genre**
 ![total_gross_genre](https://github.com/kristinkspanos/data_analysis_movie_studio/blob/main/genre_sum_gross.png)

-The Adventure, Family, Fantasy, and Sci-fi genres each represent 4.3% - 6.3% of all movies.
+The Adventure, Family, Fantasy, and Sci-fi genres have high total gross, in addition to their high average gross.
+This indicates high volumn - each of these genres represent 4.3% - 6.3% of all movies.
 Despite high average gross, Animation had low total gross due to the fact that only 2% of movies are Animations.

 **Average Profit by Genre**
 ![avg_profit_genre](https://github.com/kristinkspanos/data_analysis_movie_studio/blob/main/genre_avg_profit.png)

+Animation and Family have the highest average profits.
+Adventure, Comedy, Fantasy, Horror, Music, and Sci-fi movies also have above-average average profits.
+Action, Crime, Documentary, Drama, and Thriller movies tend have below-average profits.

 **Total Profit by Genre**
 ![total_profit_genre](https://github.com/kristinkspanos/data_analysis_movie_studio/blob/main/genre_sum_profit.png)

-Animation and Family have the highest average profits.
-Action, Crime, Drama, and Thriller tend have below-average profits.
-Action, thriller, and crime movies are relatively common - representing 8.1% 10.7%, and 6.5% of all movies, respectively.
-Drama is the most common genre; 18.6% of all movies are Dramas.

-Comedies have the highest total profit; comedies are common (15% of all movies) and have above-average profitability.
+Comedies have the highest total profits.
+The Comedy genre is high volumne (15% of all movies) and Comedies have have above-average profitability.

 **Recommendation**
 Focus on growth in two categories: